 Other ways the IRS may select you for an audit are:

 - Random Selection: The IRS uses a statistical formula based on an internal National Research Program.
 They compare returns for what’s normal based on random tax return samples.

 - Related Examinations: If the IRS audits business partners or investors you know, there’s a higher likelihood that you’ll be audited as well.
 When those same people had issues, the IRS may take a deeper look at your returns.

-Just so you know—IRS audits are pretty rare.
+Just so you know, IRS audits are pretty rare.
 For individuals with lower incomes, the IRS audits less than 1% of individual tax returns per year.
-For individuals with gross incomes of more than $5,000,000, 7.95%-14.52% of tax returns are audited.
+For individuals with gross incomes of more than $5,000,000, 4.21% of tax returns are audited.

 Before the Audit

 The IRS never initiates an audit by telephone.
-They send a formal letter which provides contact information and specific instructions about the upcoming event.
+They send a formal letter that provides contact information and specific instructions about the upcoming event.
 Within the letter will be a response date and a written request of documents they want to see.

 You can contact your auditor to find out if they will accept electronic records in lieu of physical documents.
 Group records by income, expenses, and deductions, so when the audit time comes it’s easier to verify what you submitted on your tax return.

 During the Audit

 Once your records are in order, you can retain the services of an accountant as your representative to handle all requests made by the auditor.
 Before the audit occurs, your accountant should review your tax return thoroughly so you can go over any issues beforehand.